RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-vwii.md

 1. Open the Homebrew Channel
 2. Launch Wii Mod Lite
 3. Using the +Control Pad on your Wii Remote, navigate to `WAD Manager`, and then navigate to the `wad` folder.
-4. When `IOS31.wad` is highlighted, press +, then do the same for all the other WADs.
+4. Highlight all WADs with `RiiConnect24` in the name, and press + to select them.
+When all of them are selected, press A twice to install the WADs.
-5. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel
+5. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel.

 ##### Section III - Patching 43db for 16:9 (optional)